Chelsea Carey: 2013–14 gains and Manitoba Scotties Championship success

 The consistent performance by Carey and her team from 2011 to 2013 allowed them to accumulate enough CTRS points to qualify as a direct entry to the 2013 Tim Hortons Roar of the Rings, the Canadian Olympic Curling Trials held in Carey's home town of Winnipeg, Manitoba in December 2013.
 The victorious team would represent Canada at the 2014 Olympic Games in Sochi, Russia.
-At the Olympic Trials the team competed admirably to a 4–3 record, setting up a tie breaker game against Sherry Middaugh, but would lose resulting in a fourth-place finish.
+At the Olympic Trials the team competed to a 4–3 record, setting up a tie breaker game against Sherry Middaugh, but would lose resulting in a fourth-place finish.

 January 2014 brought yet another opportunity for Carey and her squad consisting of lead Lindsay Titheridge, second Kristen Foster, and third Kristy McDonald to chase a Manitoba provincial women's curling championship at the 2014 Scotties Tournament of Hearts in Virden, Manitoba.
 Carey and her rink came in as the first seed in the tournament, with team Jennifer Jones absent in preparation for their own play in the 2014 Sochi Winter Olympic Games.
 Carey and her team finished the round robin 5–2, an identical record to veteran skip Darcy Robertson, setting up a tie-breaker game with Robertson for the right to enter the playoffs.

 Carey and her rink prevailed over Darcy Robertson 7–3 in the tie-breaker game, advancing to the 2 vs. 2 playoff game against another Manitoba Scotties veteran, Janet Harvey.
 The team won that game 8-2 advancing them to the semi-final where they again won to go on and play in the final.
 The semi-final brought Carey a small measure of revenge, as Barb Spencer had eliminated Carey from the Manitoba Scotties playoffs the previous year.
 This was the third Manitoba Provincial Scotties Final in the last four years for the Carey rink.
 In the final Carey and her team won 6–2 over Kerri Einarson, running her out of rocks in the 10th end.
 This clinched their first Manitoba Provincial Scotties Championship and the right to represent Manitoba at the 2014 Scotties Tournament of Hearts in Montreal, Quebec.